 Militant anti-fascism, the most radical type of anti-fascist activity, has a long history across Europe and the United States, stretching back to the 1920s.
 Its guiding principle is that physical opposition to fascism – direct confrontation – is necessary, effective and justified.
 Militant anti-fascism sits within the field of the radical autonomous Left, with a repertoire of extra-parliamentary intervention characterised by contentious forms of direct action, civil disobedience, protest demonstrations, cultural/counter-cultural activities and increasingly, cyber-activism.
-In the twenty-first century, this activism finds expression under the international (colloquial) banner of “ANTIFA”, organising in decentralised, grassroots networks of geographically dispersed local groups.
+In the 21st century, this activism finds expression under the international (colloquial) banner of ANTIFA, organising in decentralised, grassroots networks of geographically dispersed local groups.

 Anti-fascist militancy has existed for as long as fascism has, but as a form of contentious politics, militant anti-fascism is still largely neglected across both academic and policy-practitioner communities.
-Since the societal conditions behind the current right-wing populist surge are unlikely to disappear anytime soon, there is pressing need for research that addresses the security implications of radical extra-parliamentary groups who hold that violent confrontation is essential to effective anti-fascist opposition.
+Since the societal conditions behind the current right-wing populist surge are unlikely to disappear anytime soon, there is a pressing need for research that addresses the security implications of radical extra-parliamentary groups who hold that violent confrontation is essential to effective anti-fascist opposition.

 This year-long project comprises a concentrated piece of original research.
 It involves a methodologically innovative study of six selected local case studies in the United States and Britain.
-A multi-method approach will combine activist interviews with qualitative study of online participatory media and social networking.
-Cross-disciplinary, this project draws from social movement studies, digital sociology, criminology, politics and contemporary history.
+A multi-method approach will combine activist interviews with a qualitative study of online participatory media and social networking.
+Cross-disciplinary, this project draws from social movement studies, digital sociology, criminology, politics, and contemporary history.

 The project’s key research questions are:

-- How do locally based militant anti-fascist groups organise beyond their locality, disseminate ideas across borders, and shape understandings of fascism as a global issue of pressing concern?
+- How do locally-based militant anti-fascist groups organise beyond their locality, disseminate ideas across borders, and shape understandings of fascism as a global issue of pressing concern?

 - What is the role of ‘political crises’ in the process of militant anti-fascist radicalisation?